telerik/fiddler-everywhere-docs/user-guide/rules.md

 Depending on its behavior, rule actions can be divided into final and non-final.
 Here are some of the highlights when working with both final and non-final actions.

-1. **Final actions** will immediately stop any other demoted actions and rules from execution.
+1. **Final actions** will immediately prevent any other actions lower on the list for the specific rule from executing.
+They will also prevent any rules with lower priority that match the request from executing any actions.
 1. **Final actions** are valid only when the rule is matched during the HTTP request.
-1. If the **condition** depends on the HTTP response, the final action won't execute.
-In such case, any consequential final action (with the condition that depends on the HTTP response) will execute.
+1. If a session is matched with conditions that depend on its response (for example, response body contains "html"), then any final actions in any rule that matched the session will be ignored.
+This is because final actions replace the response and we don't want to replace a response that was already received and matched conditions in a rule.
-1. Non-final actions are not blocking and will allow the demoted rules and actions to execute.
+1. **Non-final actions** will allow other actions from the same rule or other rules with lower priority, that match the session, to execute.

 ## Rules Queue